“Now That He’s Not A Child, My Grown Son Hates Me”: On Resentment In Adult Children

 Don't feed the anger

-Because humans often exhibit “fight or flight” behavior when faced with a perceived threat, we sometimes react to strong emotions like fear with anger.
+Because humans often exhibit “fight or flight” behavior when faced with a perceived threat, we, as parents, sometimes react to strong emotions like fear with anger.
 When you’re fearful about your son’s future and your relationship, you may rely on friends, family, etc., for a listening ear.
-In an attempt to be supportive, those people may inadvertently fuel your feelings of betrayal, inadvertently increasing your anger.
+In an attempt to be supportive, even your friends and other people may inadvertently fuel your feelings of betrayal, inadvertently increasing your anger.

-Anger isn't typically helpful when repairing relationships, even if it’s from a well-meaning place.
+Anger isn’t wrong, but it isn't typically helpful when repairing relationships, even if it’s from a well-meaning place of respect.
 Try to diffuse your anger towards your son for the sake of reconciliation- even if you and others feel that they’re warranted.

 Focus on yourself, not your child